 My team and I has developed a brand new resource to help girls learn the habit of being in God’s Word daily.

 Consider it your toolbox to teach her to love her Bible!
-Every month your inbox can be filled with a coaching video on important topics and tools to draw your daughter into the Word.
-And our ultimate option includes a box delivered right to your door!
+Every month your inbox can be filled with discipleship tools on important topics to draw your daughter into the Word.
+And our ultimate option includes a box delivered right to your door every sixty days to support the monthly digital elements!
 We selected age-appropriate, Christ-centered themes for each box and fill them with ALL-NEW items that build the habits of spiritual disciplines.

 Our True Girl theme verse: